mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 `Option -d` starts a multi-turn session in **plain text completions**.
 This does not set further options automatically.

+#### Chat Completion Modes

 Set `option -c` to start a multi-turn chat mode via **text completions** and record conversation.
-This option accepts davinci and lesser models, defaults to _gpt-3.5-turbo-instruct_ if none set.
+This option works with instruct models, defaults to _gpt-3.5-turbo-instruct_ if none set.

 In chat mode, some options are automatically set to un-lobotomise the bot.
-Set `option -E` to exit on the first response.

 Set `option -cc` to start the chat mode via **native chat completions** and defaults to _gpt-4o_.

-Set `option -C` to **resume** (continue from) last history session.
+Set `option -C` to **resume** (continue from) last history session, and set `option -E` to exit on the first response (even in multi turn mode).

+#### Insert Modes (Fill-In-the-Middle)

 Set `option -q` for **insert mode**.
 The flag "_[insert]_" must be present in the middle of the input prompt.
 Insert mode works completing between the end of the text preceding the flag, and ends completion with the succeeding text after the flag.

 Insert mode works with `instruct` and Mistral `code` models.

+#### Instructions

 Positional arguments are read as a single **PROMPT**.
-Model **INSTRUCTION** is usually optional and can be set with `option -S`.
+Model **INSTRUCTION** is optional but recommended and can be set with `option -S`.

+`Option -S` sets an INSTRUCTION prompt (the initial prompt) for text cmpls, and chat cmpls.
+A text file path may be supplied as the single argument.
+Also see *CUSTOM / AWESOME PROMPTS* section below.

 In multi-turn interactions, prompts prefixed with a single colon "_:_" are appended to the current request buffer as user messages without